 Once you have made your homemade BBQ sauce, you can easily store it in a jar in the fridge.
 I find it lasts for quite a while, but the recommended food safety guidelines suggest no more than 7 days.

-If you have a lot of extra homemade BBQ sauce you can also freeze it.
+Yes, if you keep your sauce stored in an airtight container you can freeze it for up to 3 months.
+To use it simply place the container in the fridge to defrost overnight and you’re good to go!
 I freeze it in 1 cup portions in Ziplock bags.
 Check out this post for tons of more freezer meal ideas!

 Homemade BBQ Sauce Recipe

 - 1/2 cup onions chopped

 - 1/2 teaspoon salt

 - 1/4 cup crushed pineapple use pineapple and the juice

 - 2 tablespoons molasses